zerosonesfun/wp-email-blocker/README.md

 1. Go to the plugin settings page in the WordPress admin dashboard.
 2. Add the email domains or specific email addresses you'd like to block.
 3. Save your changes.
 Users or bots attempting to register with blocked emails will now be prevented.

 ---

-## Example

-To block:
-- All users with the domain `example.com`, add `example.com` to the first blocklist.
-- A specific email address, add `spam@example.com` to the second blocklist.

----